apache/flink/docs/ops/memory/mem_setup_jm.md

 * Flink framework dependencies (e.g. Akka network communication)
 * User code executed during job submission (e.g. for certain batch sources) or in checkpoint completion callbacks

-## Notes for the execution mode

-The memory configuration options will be respected if you start Flink via the deployment scripts provided in */bin* or via Flink's CLI.
+## Local Execution

-If you run Flink locally (e.g. from your IDE) without creating a cluster, then the configuration options of the described components are not respected.
+If you run Flink locally (e.g. from your IDE) without creating a cluster, then the Master memory configuration options are ignored.